Is International Law “Real Law”? Examining the Debate

 Trade agreements:

 International law also plays a key role in regulating economic interactions between countries.
-For example, the World Trade Organization's (WTO) Agreement on Trade-Related Aspects of Intellectual Property Rights (TRIPS) sets out the minimum standards for protection of intellectual property that countries must adhere to.
+For example, the World Trade Organization's (WTO) Agreement on Trade-Related Aspects of Intellectual Property Rights (TRIPS) sets out the minimum standards for the protection of intellectual property that countries must adhere to.

 Climate Change agreement:

-The Paris Agreement under the United Nations Framework Convention on Climate Change, is a legally binding treaty that sets out a framework for reducing global greenhouse gas emissions.
+The Paris Agreement under the United Nations Framework Convention on Climate Change is a legally binding treaty that sets out a framework for reducing global greenhouse gas emissions.
 The agreement is an example of how international law can be used to address global problems that affect the entire world.

 These examples demonstrate how international law operates in practice, and how it plays a crucial role in regulating the behavior of states and other actors in the international system.